ionelmc/python-redis-lock/README.rst

 ---------------

 In some cases, the lock remains in redis forever (like a server blackout / redis or application crash / an unhandled exception).
 In such cases, the lock is not removed by restarting the application.
-One solution is to set the `renewal` parameter in combination with `expire` to set a time-out on the lock, but let `Lock()` automatically keep resetting the expire time while your application code is executing::
+One solution is to turn on the `auto_renewal` parameter in combination with `expire` to set a time-out on the lock, but let `Lock()` automatically keep resetting the expire time while your application code is executing::

     # Expire the lock after 60 seconds, but keep renewing it every 30 seconds
     # to ensure the lock is held for as long as the Python process is running.
-    with redis_lock.Lock('my-lock', expire=60, renewal=30):
+    with redis_lock.Lock('my-lock', expire=60, auto_renewal=True):
         # Do work....

 Another solution is to use the ``reset_all()`` function when the application starts::